Industry and Community Engagement (Health) (10120.2)

 Work placement, internships or practicums

-This unit involves an internship and industry-based project therefore additional student responsibilities are required in addition to those described in this section.
+This unit involves an internship or industry-based project therefore additional student responsibilities are required in addition to those described in this section.
 Workplace learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained (see WIL guidelines and the 10120 Student Handbook on UCLearn), including for assessment items such as reports or reflections.
-The professional nature of this unit also requires 100% participation at all learning activities (workshops, practicals etc. if scheduled – see Section 3) for the successful completion of this unit (also see Section 6c).
+The professional nature of this unit also recommends 100% participation at all learning activities (workshops, practicals etc. if scheduled – see Section 3) for the successful completion of this unit (also see Section 6c).
 If attendance requirements cannot be satisfied (e.g., timetable clash), it is recommended that you meet with your Unit Convener to schedule this unit for a future teaching period.

 A requirement of this unit is to undergo a Working With Vulnerable People check.
 Students are responsible for arranging their own checks through the ACT Office of Regulatory Services.
 Students are also responsible for any payments associated with the Working With Vulnerable People check.